osmandapp/web/main/docs/user/navigation/guidance/navigation-settings.md

 <InfoIncompleteArticle/>

-> *This article was last updated in July 2024.*
+> *This article was last updated in July 2024*

 ## Overview

-For successful navigation with the OsmAnd app, it's important to properly configure the appropriate settings according to your needs and depending on your mode of travel, whether it's by car, on foot, horseback riding, or skiing.
+For successful navigation, it's important to properly configure the appropriate settings according to your needs how you travel - by car, on foot, on horseback or on skis.
 This article describes the basic route parametrs, [Voice prompts](#voice-prompts), [Screen alerts](#screen-alerts), [Map behavior during navigation](#map-during-navigation), [Animation of your own position](#animate-own-position), and the [Appearance of route lines](#customize-route-line).
-In addition, vehicle settings are also detailed, such as [Default speed](#default-speed) and [Maximum/minimum speed](#road-speeds), [Engine type](#fuel-used-by-motor) for CO2 calculation, and [Size/weight](#size-parameters), which can also affect the route.
-Adjusting these settings will help you get the most out of using OsmAnd and reach your goal without too much effort or delay.
+It also details vehicle settings such as [Default speed](#default-speed) and [Maximum/minimum speed](#road-speeds), [Engine type](#fuel-used-by-motor) for CO2 calculation, and [Size/weight](#size-parameters), which can affect the route.
+Adjusting these settings will help you get the most out of using OsmAnd and reach your goal without unnecessary delay.

 <Tabs groupId="operating-systems">